Andrei25i/Music-App/README.md

 cd ./backend
 node ./server.js
 ```
-2. After that, in another terminal, you have to run the frontend:
+2. After that, in another terminal, you have to start the frontend:
 ```bash
 npm run dev
 ```